LawleyClasses/230-spring2017/weekly_materials/week14/week14tuesdayExercise.md

 3) Upload the week14 directory and the two files to your igme230 directory on banjo.
 Make sure you set the permissions properly for the directory (755) and both files (644).

-4) Try going to a nonexistent page in your week14 directory--something like this: `http://people.rit.edu/youruserid/igme230/nothere.html` .
+4) Try going to a nonexistent page in your week14 directory--something like this: `http://people.rit.edu/youruserid/igme230/week14/nothere.html` .
 If you've done everything properly, you should see the URL you typed in the location bar, but the custom error page that you created in step 1 displayed in the browser.
 If it doesn't work, ask for help!

 ## Due Date
 You must have this exercise completed by 10am on Wednesday, May 3rd.
-On Saturday, my grader will go to `http://people.rit.edu/youruserid/230/week1`, check to make sure all the files are there, and load the html file to make sure it bears some resemblance to what I asked for.